Curt Casali Player Props: Reds vs. Rangers

-Curt Casali -- 0-for-0 in his most recent game -- will be in action for the Cincinnati Reds against the Texas Rangers, with Martin Perez on the mound, on April 25 at 6:40 PM ET.
+Curt Casali -- 0-for-0 in his most recent game -- will be in action for the Cincinnati Reds versus the Texas Rangers, with Jon Gray on the hill, on April 26 at 12:35 PM ET.

 Curt Casali Game Info & Props vs. the Rangers